 - The Wyvern Clan themselves consider their entire clan to be family, and they certainly live up to the trope.
 They're a clan of winged reptilian warriors who regularly tangle with gangsters, mercenaries, cyborgs, demons and Fae spirits, and they've successfully managed to outlast the gradual decline and extinction of the rest of the Gargoyle species.

 - As of Fox and Xanatos' marriage, the Xanatos-Renard family counts.
 It includes a former Femme Fatale mercenary, an immortal Fae Queen, and not one but two ridiculously wealthy corporate industrialists with legions of cyberpunk tech at their disposal—including a personal hit-squad of winged cyborg warriors and a goddamn airship.
 If you value your life, don't fuck with them.

-- The Wakemans.
+- My Life as a Teenage Robot.
+The Wakemans.
 Nora Wakeman is a Mad Scientist and a decorated Skyway Patrol veteran.
 Jenny/XJ-9 is a ridiculously strong, state-of-the-art robot who was literally designed to be Earth's protector.
 Jenny's robot sisters, XJ-1 through 8, are single-function prototypes, but they kick major ass when they join forces.
 Aunt Wisteria can create almost anything out of plants (including sentient life), and Cousin Glenn is a Boisterous Bruiser.
 And since Armageddroid was the first sentient robot created by Dr. Wakeman, you could arguably include him in the family roster as well.